Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 $$\forall (j,k) \in E, \quad \sum_{v \in V} X_{v,j,k} = 1$$

 We could relax this constraint and change it to $\geq 1$ instead.
-This would mean that each matchup could be marked more than once.
+This would mean that each matchup could be marked more than once.[^2]

+[^2]: In this case we would have to add an extra constraint $\sum_{(i, j, k) \in A} X_{i,j,k} = m$, where we choose $m$.
+This also allows us to relax constraint 1 on the graph generation algorithm in section 4.
+However, I'll leave this up to future work.

 ### Objective function

 To satisfy condition 3 we'll now define an objective function.

-Condition 3 is concerned with avoiding concentrating papers of students in another student's set of matchups to mark.
+Condition 3 is concerned with ensuring that each student's matchups are distributed among different graders.

 First let's define a function $s(a, b)$.
 This takes in 2 students $a, b$, and returns the number of times a matchup containing $b$ is assigned to $a$.
 For example, if $A = \{(a, b, c), (a, b, d), (a, f, b), (a, j, k)\}$, then $s(a, b) = 3$.